Step 3: Callout Template Request Body (JSON Format)

 When adding a new node, first we need to set the Node Name, a name to define the value.

 You can type in a static node name (the most commonly used option) or dynamically define a node name by clicking the edit icon on the right side of the input.
-The edit button opens a popup with various options for dynamic node name generation, including using a field from the main object, a formula, a custom metadata value, or a custom setting value.
+The edit button opens a popup with various options for dynamic node name generation, including using a field from the main object, a formula, a custom label, a custom metadata value, or a custom setting value.

 Here are a few more details to help you on your Node Type selection:

-• List of Objects: If this is selected, it will generate a list of objects in JSON.
+- List of Objects: If this is selected, it will generate a list of objects in JSON.

-• To create a JSON list with multiple elements based on a Salesforce related list, choose the desired list in the ‘Using Related List’ input.
+- To create a JSON list with multiple elements based on a related list of the main object, choose the desired list in the Using Related List or Related Object input.
 Options include selecting a related list from the Main Object, an object related to it, or even grandchildren-related lists.
 Once chosen, you can map fields from the selected related list into the nodes within the JSON list.

-• To create a JSON list with manually defined elements, known as a parameter list, navigate to the ‘Advanced’ section within the ‘Edit Node’ popup.
-In the ‘Build this JSON List’ input, select ‘As a Parameter list based on fields.’
-If chosen, you can manually add list elements later, specifying values for each node.
-Map fields from the Main Object (or child record if you are already in another list) to customize each element.
+- To create a JSON list with manually defined elements, known as a parameter list, navigate to the ‘Advanced’ section within the ‘Edit Node’ popup.
+In the Build this JSON List input, select ‘As a Parameter list based on fields.‘ If chosen, you can manually add list elements later, specifying values for each node in each list element.
+Learn more about parameter lists.

-• List of Values: If you select this option, you can send a list of values in the node.
-It can be a list of static values or a field mapped from an object or a related list of objects, the latter generating a list with more than one entry.
-You can also build the list manually with values from different sources by selecting the “Define each element in the list individually” option, See “Selecting a Source” below for details.
+- List of Values: If you select this option, you can send a list of values in the node.
+You can manually define a list of static values or you can map a field, custom label, custom metadata, custom settings, build a formula, etc. You can also build the list manually with values from different sources by selecting the Define each element in the list individually option, See Selecting a Source below for details.

-• Single Value: Use this option to send single values in a node.
-It can be a static text, number, or a field mapped to the value of the node.
-See “Selecting a Source” below for details.
+- Single Value: Use this option to send single values in a node.
+It can be a static text, number, a field, etc mapped to the value of the node.
+See Selecting a Source below for details.

 Selecting a Source

-• Static Value: This is a static option for if you want to send the same value every time the callout is made.
+- Static Value: This is a static option for if you want to send the same value every time the callout is made.
 Enter the value you want it to send in the Static Value field.
 If you choose “Array”, enter all the values that you want to send, one per line.

-• Field: Here you can select any field from the Main Object or related objects you selected in the Callout Template.
+- Field from Main Record: Here you can select any field from the Main Object or related objects you selected in the Callout Template.
 If you select a related list of objects and Node Type is Array, it will create a list with values from each related record.

-• If the selected field is a Blob field (for example Attachment -> Body or ContentVersion -> VersionData), then you will also be asked to provide the encoding to be used: Base64, Hex or Raw (which only works for UTF-8 content)
+- If the selected field is a Blob field (for example Attachment -> Body or ContentVersion -> VersionData), then you will also be asked to provide the encoding to be used: Base64, Hex or Raw (which only works for UTF-8 content)

-• Formula: This allows you to build a formula using the current object’s fields that will be used to generate the node.
+- Formula: This allows you to build a formula using the current object’s fields that will be used to generate the node.

-• Clicking the Edit icon will open the Formula editor.
+- Clicking the Edit icon will open the Formula editor.
 See more details in the “Using Formulas” section of this user guide.

-• Custom Metadata: This allows you to map a field from a Custom Metadata Type record.
+- Custom Metadata: This allows you to map a field from a Custom Metadata Type record.

-• Custom Setting: This allows you to map a field from a Hierarchy or List Custom Setting record.
+- Custom Setting: This allows you to map a field from a Hierarchy or List Custom Setting record.

-• Define each element in the list individually: This allows you to select a source for each value added to the list.
+- Define each element in the list individually: This allows you to select a source for each value added to the list.
 This helps you build more complex lists that are defined based on criteria.

 Node Data Type